MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-preparation.md

 Test the network by creating a temporary SQL Agent job on both SQL Server and SQL Managed Instance to check the connection between the two instances.
 When you use **Network Checker** in SSMS, the job is automatically created for you, and deleted after the test completes.
 You need to manually delete the SQL Agent job if you test your network by using T-SQL.

-To use the the SQL Agent to test network connectivity, you need the following requirements:
+To use the SQL Agent to test network connectivity, you need the following requirements:
 - The user doing the test must have [permissions to create a job](/sql/ssms/agent/configure-a-user-to-create-and-manage-sql-server-agent-jobs) (either as a **sysadmin** or belongs to the SQLAgentOperator role for `msdb`) for both SQL Server and SQL Managed Instance.
 - The SQL Server Agent service must be [running](/sql/ssms/agent/start-stop-or-pause-the-sql-server-agent-service) on SQL Server.
 Since the Agent is on by default on SQL Managed Instance, no additional action is necessary.